22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 ```

-> NOTE
->
+This will validate whether the user's system is eligible for authentication with Mercado Pago and thus initialize the `Authenticator` class.

-> If you encounter an error during this stage, you can refer to our [list of possible errors](/developers/en/docs/checkout-api-v2/payment-integration/saved-payment-methods#editor_1:~:text=4.%20Process%20Payment-,Possible,-errors).
+If the user is unable to continue with the flow, you will receive an error.
+See our [list of possible errors](/developers/en/docs/checkout-api-v2/payment-integration/saved-payment-methods#editor_1:~:text=4.%20Process%20Payment-,Possible,-errors) for details.

 :::
 :::AccordionComponent{title="2.
 Obtain Account Authentication Token" pill="client-side"}